LitFest 2018: Illuminating great writing and Amherst College’s literary life

 Tess Taylor ’99 is currently the poetry reviewer for NPR's All Things Considered and was most recently a Distinguished Fulbright U.S. Scholar at Queen’s University in Belfast, Northern Ireland.
 Her second book, Work & Days, was called “our moment’s Georgic” by critic Stephanie Burt and named one of the 10 best books of poetry of 2016 by The New York Times.

 Ngũgĩ wa Thiong’o is a novelist, essayist, playwright, journalist, editor, academic and social activist, born in Kenya in 1938.
 He published his first novel, Weep Not, Child, in 1964.
 In the wake of his 1977 novel Petals of Blood and play Ngaahika Ndeenda, both critiques of neo-colonial inequalities, he was incarcerated at Kamiti Prison.
 In prison, he committed to writing in his first language, Gikuyu.
-The reclaiming of native languages as literary languages is one of the strategies for contesting colonial power, Decolonizing the Mind, outlined in his many influential essays.
+He argues in Decolonizing the Mind, a collection of his influential essays, that the reclaiming of native languages as literary languages is one of the strategies for contesting colonial power.
 Exiled from Kenya, he was Five Colleges Visiting Distinguished Professor of English and African Literature in 1991.
 His most recent novel is Murogi wa Kagogo/Wizard of the Crow.
 In the past decade, he has published three memoirs: Dreams in a Time of War, The House of the Interpreter and Birth of a Dream Weaver.
 He is currently Distinguished Professor of English and Comparative Literature at the University of California, Irvine.
 His books have been translated into more than thirty languages.

 Amelia Worsley is an assistant professor of English at Amherst College.
 She has a Ph.D. from Princeton University and a B.A. from the University of Cambridge.
 This year she is completing her first book, Lonely Poets and their Publics, which explores the history of the concept of loneliness and questions why it was so attractive to British Romantic poets.
 She has written articles on William Shakespeare, John Milton, William Wordsworth, Charlotte Smith and the psychoanalyst D. W. Winnicott.